 The National Weather Service in El Paso Tx/Santa Teresa has

-* IMPACTS...any fires that develop will likely spread rapidly.
+and large growth.
+Any new fires that develop will likely

 A Red Flag Warning means that critical fire weather conditions